What is an Insect Repellent?

 To be registered by EPA, these products must have safety and effectiveness data, which EPA evaluates before allowing them on the market.

-Other products on the market, such as devices that rely on sound waves, are not registered by EPA, so no safety or effectiveness data are available.
-They are subject to certain regulatory requirements as "devices," however.
+Other products on the market, such as devices that rely on sound waves, are not registered by EPA, so no safety or effectiveness data are available, and EPA does not know if they will be effective against mosquitoes.
+They may be subject to certain regulatory requirements as "devices."
 Read more about regulation of devices.

 For more information: